Tax

 As an example, let’s say Rob pays £400 per month for an apartment.

-For the three month period 30 September to 31 December he should pay £1200 rent, but his Non Resident Landlord asked him to make a £100 payment to a 3rd party.
+For the three month period 30 September to 31 December he should pay £1200 rent, but his landlord asked him to make a £100 payment to a 3rd party.

 A lock on a door was replaced for £50 as well.
 This door lock replacement is classed as an expense.
 As a result the amount of tax due is £260, worked out as follows: